deargle-classes/security-analytics-assignments/_labs/lab-flask-docker-json-api.md

 ---
-title: Lab -- Flask Hello-World
+title: Lab -- Flask Docker JSON API
 description: >
-  A hello-world Docker Flask json api app
+  A hello-world Docker Flask json api app, for noobs.
-order: 4
+order: 44
 ---

 Your assignment is to use Docker to create a Flask app that does silly